Samuel Beckett Bridge at Christmas 3 days in Dublin

 Ireland’s largest-ever light show can be experienced in the Dublin area again this holiday season.

-Ireland's largest and most mesmerising immersive light show experience will once again take place at Malahide Castle and Gardens through Jan.
-4th.
+Ireland’s largest and most mesmerizing immersive light show experience will once again take place at Malahide Castle and Gardens from Nov.
+14th through early January.

 Wonderlights at Malahide Castle, another great attraction to visit during December in Ireland.
 Photo: Tourism Ireland.

-The castle, located in one of Dublin's popular seaside towns, is easily accessible on the DART train from Dublin city center.
+The castle, located in one of Dublin’s popular seaside towns, is easily accessible on the DART train from Dublin city center, or you can also take Dublin Bus routes 47 or H2.

-This year’s Wonderlights theme will be enhanced with two new impressive tunnels of lights, including the Cathedral Tunnel at 5 meters/16 feet tall and stretching 30 meters/ 98 feet long, and the Portal of Light Tunnel, which stands at 5 meters and is 10 meters/ 32 feet wide and 20 meters/65 feet in length.
+Last year’s Wonderlights theme included two new impressive tunnels of lights, including the Cathedral Tunnel at 5 meters/16 feet tall and stretching 30 meters/ 98 feet long, as well as the Portal of Light Tunnel, which stood at 5 meters high, 10 meters/32 feet wide and 20 meters/65 feet in length.

 The attractions also includes the Alpine Food and Drink Village.

-Wonderlights can also be enjoyed at Marlay Park in Rathfarnham and at Fota House in Cork.
+Wonderlights can also be enjoyed at Marlay Park in Rathfarnham from Nov.
+20th and at Fota House in Cork from Nov.
+6th.

 Yulefest Kilkenny